fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 Error Handling for Wallet Attestation Issuance ..................................................

-If any errors occur during the Wallet Attestation Request Verification, the Wallet Provider MUST return an error response as defined in :rfc:`7231` (additional details available in :rfc:`7807`).
+If any errors occur during the Wallet Attestation Request verification, the Wallet Provider MUST return an error response as defined in :rfc:`7231` (additional details available in :rfc:`7807`).
 The response MUST use the content type set to *application/json* and MUST include the following parameters:

   - *error*.
 The error code.
   - *error_description*.
 Text in human-readable form providing further details to clarify the nature of the error encountered.